 The most common situation is when You replacing urls containing query strings with urls without query strings.
 This is why the default action with query strings is to skip ones.
 Also possible to add query string to new url or to combine old and new query strings.
-You will need to select the appropriate 301 redirect generator option.
+You will need to select the appropriate htaccess rewrite rule generator option.

 Let us consider an example: /old_url?str1=val1&str2=val2 .

 If to choose "Exact match", urls with exactly the same query string will be redirected.

 If to choose "Exact set", only /old_url?str1=val1&str2=val2 and /old_url?str2=val2&str1=val1 will be redirected.

 If to choose "Contain", any of the urls like /old_url?str1=val1&str2=val2&str3=val3, /old_url?str2=val2&str1=val1&str5=val5 will be redirected.

 The order of the rewrite rules is important.
 Check Your .htaccess file for redirect rules.
 Be sure that more narrow rewrite rules are before wider ones.
 So, if You have htaccess mod rewrite 301 redirect for a whole directory, You need to ensure that your page to page rules are before one.
 Be careful with htaccess "Redirect 301" or "Redirect permanent" rules.
-They work on a directory basis and can work in parallel with RewriteRule.
+They work on a directory basis and work simultaneously with RewriteRule.

 First of all, do not insert the code inside common code block generated by WordPress, Joomla or other CMS, because this way the code can be overwritten after CMS update.
 Place the code at the begging of the file or where other already working redirects located.

-For example, You can refer Apache documentation.
+You can contact us directly or You can use Apache documentation.
 More about mod_rewrite here.